-Communications & Community Engagement Specialist - Lex van der Raadt formed an interest in the environment from growing up on stories of adventure and exploration.
-His voracious appetite for knowledge led to degrees in archaeology and English, and a thirst for sharing with others all he has learned.
+Executive Director - Lex van der Raadt formed an interest in the environment from growing up on stories of adventure and exploration - as well as explorations of his own through travel and camping.
+He has worked in the non-profit space for 15 years, especially in the areas of volunteer management, operations, accounting, and business development.
+Lex has a background in communication and marketing with a MA in English from the University of Calgary.
 In his spare time, Lex enjoys culinary experimentation, creative writing, and designing games.

 Fund Development and Communications Coordinator - Louise Bwandinga has a passion for growth and development and actively explores opportunities for improvement.
 Her interests in the political and economic development of the Global South, specifically the African continent, led her to the concept of sustainability which she utilizes as a lense to identify and discuss important issues in our world today.
 She holds a Bachelor’s degree in Political Science from the University of Calgary and has four years of experience working with various university student services departments.
 In her free time, she enjoys thrift shopping and creating collage art using old household items.
 Additionally, she invests her time in the exploration and appreciation of art and music that convey the narratives of her African heritage.

 Bookkeeper - Surina Gupta

 Coordinator, Green Workplace - Crystal Mackenzie is a born and raised Calgarian.
 Her environmental consciousness began at an early age when the 3Rs, composting, and reusable grocery bags were everyday things in her home, long before it was common practice.
 Since then, her passion for a clean, safe environment for everyone has only gotten stronger.
 Her post-secondary schooling focused on education and communication techniques, and she uses this to share her deep passion for water and watershed health.
 Crystal also runs a local literary magazine, and is a creative writer and editor, in her spare time.